 As soon as you stop pressing the brake pedal, the calipers on the disc brakes suddenly cool down.
 As the temperature drops, corrosion begins to develop in and around the brake calipers.
 As a result, the braking system does not perform smoothly.

-Do Brake Calipers Need to be Replaced in pairs?
+Do Brake Calipers Need to be Replaced in Pairs?

-Jose Martinez who is a brake caliper system specialist reported that “The performance of the brake caliper increase if you replace them in a pair.
+Jose Martinez who is a brake caliper system specialist reported that “The performance of the brake caliper increases if you replace them in a pair.
 Keeping one new and one old may not provide the greatest results.
 If one of your calipers is worn out, you should replace the others as well.”

 If you replace the worn-out one and the older one doesn’t, you need to replace it after a few months.
 That means you have to pay twice for services.
 To be honest, it is a good idea to change calipers in pairs.